Unruh-DeWitt detectors in cosmological spacetimes: Fodor surface gravity in cosmology

-which give the required normalisation. \acknowledgements{A.C. is supported by the Irish Research Council Postdoctoral Fellowship GOIPD/2019/536 and the Czech Science Foundation grant No 22-14791S.
-I would like to thank Dr Peter Taylor for many fruitful discussions.}
+\acknowledgements{A.C. is supported by the Irish Research Council Postdoctoral Fellowship GOIPD/2019/536 and the Czech Science Foundation grant No 22-14791S.
+I would like to thank Dr Peter Taylor for many fruitful discussions and the referee for their helpful comments.}